cebotari1999/parking_senzor/README.md

 Parking senzor

-This parking sensor detect the closest object in front of him, display the distance between object and senzor, if the distance is less then 30 cm, the buzzer emite a sound.
+This parking sensor detect the closest object in front of him, display the distance between object and sensor, if the distance is less then 30 cm, the buzzer makes a sound.

 Hardware components:
 - Breadboard;